 How Have Estimates Been Moving Since Then?

-It turns out, fresh estimates have trended downward during the past month.
-The consensus estimate has shifted -8.87% due to these changes.
+It turns out, fresh estimates have trended upward during the past month.
+The consensus estimate has shifted 16.01% due to these changes.

-Currently, Pioneer Natural Resources has a nice Growth Score of B, though it is lagging a lot on the Momentum Score front with an F. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Pioneer Natural Resources has a strong Growth Score of A, a grade with the same score on the momentum front.
+Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Pioneer Natural Resources has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+It comes with little surprise Pioneer Natural Resources has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report